 - GUIDE TO GOOGLE DATA STUDIO DASHBOARDS FOR SEO

-For more than 10 years, I have used (and I’m still using for reasons that will be highlighted at the end) Google Spreadsheets for creating custom SEO Dashboards for my clients.
+For more than 10 years, I have used (and I’m still using for reasons that will be highlighted at the end) Google Sheets for creating custom SEO Dashboards Reports for my clients.
 This was the first big step from amateur SEO services to professional services.
 Over the years, my model evolved and became more and more complex.
-As such, from my point of view, here are a few attributes that make an SEO Dashboard a good one:
+As such, from my point of view, here are a few attributes that make an SEO Dashboard Report a good one:

 - Provide context for information